Sleighs/tweet-saver-browser-extension/Privacy Policy.md

 For privacy concerns or questions:
 - Email: swrightdev@gmail.com

-## User Rights
-You have the right to:
-- Export your data
-- Delete all stored data
-- Disable the extension
-- Uninstall the extension

 ## Children's Privacy
 This extension does not knowingly collect data from children under 13.